12saikumar8/12saikumar8/README.md

 -
 - actively enhancing my skills through the AWS DE Bootcamp by Grow Data Skills.

-Currently employed at TCS as an ASE.
+-Currently employed at TCS as an ASE.
-Proficient in MySQL, Python, Pandas, Flask, OAS (Oracle Analytics Server), and GitHub.
+-Proficient in MySQL, Python, Pandas, Flask, OAS (Oracle Analytics Server), and GitHub.
-Additionally, I have hands-on experience with HTML, CSS, and JavaScript.
+-Additionally, I have hands-on experience with HTML, CSS, and JavaScript.
-Passionate about pursuing opportunities in data engineering and Python development.
+-Passionate about pursuing opportunities in data engineering and Python development.
-Feel free to reach out to me at saikumar.yalakurthi007@gmail.com.
+-Feel free to reach out to me at saikumar.yalakurthi007@gmail.com.
 - 💞️ I’m looking to collaborate on codestudios,...
 - 📫 How to reach me  @saikumar.yalakurthi007@gmail.com
 -